derykmakgill/website/testbtc.md

 **Goals.** I hope writers, filmmakes, researchers and other creators will be able to make use of the information here in their own projects.
 I have no delusions that this paper itself will be a giant hit—it is much too long for that—but the material here could fuel documentaries, books, essays, art, research and a lot more.

+**Future plans.** It's possible that this paper will benefit from some kind of dynamic tagging and display function that can allow readers to display only the material they want to read topically, however I think a complete chronology will always be the best way to get a full grasp of this history for those who are willing to put in the work.

 ---

 ## 29 October 1995